 The Transportation program at McGill University is unique in different ways.
 It is first highly interdisciplinary in light of the diversity of expertise brought by our professors and the large number of faculty on campus conducting transportation-related research.
 The program also benefits from strong collaborations with other universities and government agencies.
 Finally, the city of Montreal with its world class transportation facilities serves as a research laboratory.

 The research expertise covered by the transportation nucleus in the Department revolves around three main pillars of transportation research and an overarching theme which connects them: 1) Transportation planning and travel demand modelling, 2) Transit demand and supply, and 3) Traffic engineering; intersecting with 4) Environment, safety, and sustainability.
-Beyond the Department of Civil Engineering and Applied Mechanics, a large number of faculty members at McGill are currently involved in transportation-related research in the Departments of Urban Planning, Geography, and Schools of Environment, Medicine, and Management.
+Beyond the Department of Civil Engineering, a large number of faculty members at McGill are currently involved in transportation-related research in the Departments of Urban Planning, Geography, and Schools of Environment, Medicine, and Management.
 Collaborations with these groups are ongoing and we believe that the proposed program will help formalize some of these ties and promote student exchange within such an interdisciplinary atmosphere.
 For more details on individual professor expertise read on.